J.L. Simmons Non-Profit PR Grant 2018

-Starting in 2013, the PR Grant has been named after the company co-founder, the late Dr. J.L.
+Starting in 2013, the PR Grant was named after the company co-founder, the late Dr. J.L.
 Simmons, PhD, who passed away in 2003.
 The Neotrope Non-Profit PR Grant program is now known as the “J.L.
 Simmons Non-Profit PR Grant” (but generally we’ll still refer to it as the “PR Grant”).

-NOTE: the original location of the information page for this program was: http://www.send2press.com/non-profit/index.shtml
+NOTE: the original location of the information page for this program was: https://www.send2press.com/non-profit/

-2016 Grant “Deliverables”
+2018/19 PR Grant “Deliverables”

-The JL Simmons Non-Profit PR Grant is not a cash grant, but an in-kind services grant to assist charities in raising awareness, courting halo sponsors and philanthropists, and better engaging casual donors, by outreach to traditional media, social media, bloggers and other interested parties.
+The Neotrope® JL Simmons Non-Profit PR Grant is not a cash grant, but an in-kind services grant to assist charities in raising awareness, courting halo sponsors and philanthropists, and better engaging casual donors, by outreach to traditional media, social media, bloggers and other interested parties.